-At an academic department meeting in November 2020, during a discussion about the future of campus research space, a faculty member evoked the Constitution of the Iroquois Nations.
+At a department meeting in November 2020, during a discussion about the future of campus research space, a faculty member evoked the Constitution of the Iroquois Nations.
 “Have always in view,” the Constitution advises, “not only the present but also the coming generations.”
-UTM embraces this vision as the basis for campus-wide action.
-We foster a culture of sustainability and professional competence that cares for communities in the present and stewards our environments and resources for communities in the future.
+UTM embraces this vision as a basis for action.
+We foster a culture of sustainability and professional competence that lifts up communities in the present and cares for our environments and resources for the future.

-Guided by our Academic, Sustainability and Campus Master Plans, UTM opens undergraduate and graduate sustainability pathways and facilitates opportunities for sustainability-focused research discovery and entrepreneurship.
-We invest in teaching and research that measures, models and mitigates climate crisis.
-We promote sustainability in our campus and civic engagements, collaborating on food sovereignty, climate adaptation and land-based ecological projects with Credit Valley Conservation, the City of Mississauga, Peel district schools and Indigenous partners, among others.
-We enact changes that ensure the sustainability of our physical plant and our operations, designing green and accessible buildings and spaces, and developing innovative methods for managing our communal resources and business processes effectively.
+UTM invests in teaching and research that measures, models, and mitigates climate crisis, and connects students with pathways in sustainability learning and entrepreneurship.
+We promote sustainability in our civic engagements, collaborating on ecological and food sovereignty projects with Credit Valley Conservation, the City of Mississauga, and Indigenous partners.
+And we ensure the sustainability of our physical plant and operations, developing green buildings and spaces, and finding new methods to manage our resources and business processes effectively.

-- Design green buildings and spaces that enhance belonging, biodiversity and operational success.
+- Design green buildings and spaces that enhance belonging, biodiversity, and operational resilience.

-- Foster sustainability across our academic and research programs and through our external engagements.
+- Foster sustainability across our teaching and research programs and our external engagements.

-- Identify and implement innovative approaches to the responsible stewardship of our environmental, infrastructural, technological and financial resources.
+- Identify and implement evidence-based approaches to take care of our environmental, infrastructural, and financial resources.

-- Have we enacted the guiding principles of UTM’s Master Plan, opening buildings and spaces that enhance our campus’s beauty and ecological health and promote community vitality and connection?
+- Have we practiced the principles of UTM’s Site Plan, opening buildings and spaces that enhance our campus’s beauty and ecological health and promote community vitality and connection?

 - Have we met targets set in UTM’s Sustainability Strategic Plan?

-- Have we sought other opportunities, measures and paradigms to adapt to planetary challenges, including food insecurity and climate crisis?
+- Have we sought other opportunities and paradigms to adapt to planetary challenges, including food insecurity and climate crisis?

-- Have we implemented systems and practices such as budget processes, IT infrastructure, and space and building management systems that utilize resources responsibly, according to our values and priorities?
+- Have we implemented systems—budget processes, IT infrastructure, and space and building management practices—that use resources responsibly, according to our values and priorities?

 - Have we identified areas in which we can grow and what we must relinquish to grow sustainably?